LexouDuck/Emblem-Magic/readme.md

 Download the program here: (also i suggest reading the readme.txt before doing anything) http://www.mediafire.com/file/8lv5xfzst1055cd/Emblem+Magic+BETA.zip

-UPDATE: Second version of the beta is here, adding quite a few new features
+UPDATE: Second release version of the beta is here, adding quite a few new features
+- Event Editor
+- Item Editor
+- Map Tileset Editor
+- Title Screen Editor
 - And plenty of other stuff (many bugfixes of course), including pretty much all the things said in this thread (like having more shortcuts) and some other things, like the ability to modify batte anim structs within the battle anim editor http://www.mediafire.com/file/al2kt7s7ckn2932/Emblem+Magic+BETA+2.zip